Guides

 • Charging mobile phones, laptops and other gadgets during the day and using their battery power at night.

-• Using an electric slow cooker to cook your food during the day, ready or when you get home at night.
+• Using an electric slow cooker to cook your food during the day.

 How does this work with my existing gas and electricity supplier?